tcheukueppoo/maat/docs/gc.md

 When a maatine performs a collection, it additional does the following:

-1. In the marking phase, an encountered yellow objects aren't processed
+1. In the marking phase, an encountered yellow objects isn't processed
 2. In the marking phase, an encountered green object is processed with all the subsequent objects marked blue.
 3. In the sweeping phase, encountered